SabanaMS/java/PROBLEM.md

 - **GymService**: Responsible for storing, retrieving, and deleting fitness programs as well as see the details of the same.
 (Base code already shared)
 - **EnquiryService**: Responsible for storing details of customers who have shown interest.

-- **TicketService**: Responsible for generating ticket for each enquiry for the marketing team to act, add their remarks on it, and close the tickets.
+- **TicketService**: Responsible for generating ticket for each enquiry for the marketing team(Customer Care Executives) to act, add their remarks on it, and close the tickets.

 - **ConfigService**: Responsible for working as a centralized configuration server.